Xujiayao/BlogSource/source/_posts/11-release-mcdiscordchat.md

 > It is recommended to name it as `MCDC`.
 >
-> If you will run MCDiscordChat on multiple Minecraft servers, it is recommended to name it as `[SERVER] MCDC`.
+> If you will run MC-Discord-Chat on multiple Minecraft servers, it is recommended to name it as `[SERVER] MCDC`.
 > Example: `[SMP] MCDC`, `[CMP] MCDC`
 >
 > No format restrictions.